Def Leppard & Journey 2018 Tour

-The Def Leppard & Journey 2018 Tour was a co-headlining tour by English rock band Def Leppard and American rock band Journey.
+The Def Leppard & Journey 2018 Tour was a co-headlining tour by the English rock band Def Leppard and the American rock band Journey.
 The tour began in Hartford on May 21, 2018, and concluded in Inglewood on October 7, 2018.

 Background

 On January 19, 2018, Def Leppard announced they would be sharing the stage with Journey over the summer on a 60-city tour.